 The liability is recognized for the expected amount to be paid under the plans of cash bonus or short-term profit sharing if the Group has a legal or constructive obligation of paying this amount due to past service provided by employees and the obligation may be reliably estimated.

-ii) Share-based payments
+3.16.2.
+Share-based payments

-The Group has equity settled and cash settled share-based payment plans, under which the management commits shares or optional cash amounts based on the price or value of shares to employees and non-employees in exchange for services.
+The Group has equity settled share-based payment plans, under which the management commits shares to employees and non-employees in exchange for services.